DecentraLabsCom/Smart-Contract-Specifications/README.md

 | Postconditions | The specified lab is removed from the system |
 | Events         | Emits a {LabDeleted} event if successful |

+#### 🔍 View Functions
-**The functions listed below are queries that do not modify the state of the variables**:
+The functions listed below are queries that do not modify the state of the variables:

 | Function Name | Definition | Purpose | Return Type |
 |---------------|------------|---------|-------------|